Osceola Bank (Osceola, IA)

 Cause Details

-Attorney-general commenced proceedings for failure to report bank condition to state auditor as required by law.
+Attorney-general commenced proceedings for failure to report the bank's condition to the state auditor, prompting suspension and appointment of a receiver.

 Newspaper Excerpt